What is ECP?

 Are there any side effects?

-- Bleeding or spotting between periods.
+- Bleeding between periods.

 - Abdominal (stomach) pain.